nolascojoao/aws-rds-dms-migration-lab/README.md

 ---

-## Step 3: Create RDS MySQL Instance
+## Step 3: Create RDS MariaDB Instance
 #### 3.1.
 Create a Security Group for RDS
-Create a security group that allows MySQL traffic to the RDS instance.
+Create a security group that allows MariaDB traffic to the RDS instance.
   - Replace `<sg-name>` with your security group name.
   - Replace `SG-RDS` with your security group description.
   - Replace `<vpc-id>` with your VPC ID.